collins-research/FuzzM/examples/fsm-model/fsm_demo/README.md

-# Building FSM Demo
+# Running Fuzz-Off FSM Demo

-To build only the fsm exe, perform the following steps:

-1. `./run.sh`
-2. In the docker container run `make`
-3. *From another terminal* run `docker ps` and identify the container id of fsm
-4. Run `docker commit <container id> fsm:latest`
-5. The container started in step 1 can now be terminated
+1. Build Docker image using `build.sh`
+2. Start Docker image using `start.sh`
+3. From the container prompt, use `run.sh` with either `afl` or `honggfuzz` as the first parameter to start fuzzing